 WHO WE ARE

-While working with Georgia Tech's Economic Development Institute, I was an information conduit helping to solve real-world problems like how to reduce the impact of Georgia's humidity on candy canes.
-I see my position representing publishers and STEM/STEAM project companies as a continuation of my role as an information conduit, and I am similarly inspired by the ever-changing complexity of libraries and their librarians.
+While working with Georgia Tech's Economic Development Institute, I was an information conduit helping to solve real-world problems like how to reduce the impact of Georgia's humidity on candy cane manufacturing.
+I see my position representing publishers and STEM/STEAM project companies as a continuation of my role as an information conduit.
+I am similarly inspired by the ever-changing complexity of libraries and their librarians.